After Gastrointestinal Cancer

 As you move through survivorship, it is essential that you take care of your overall health.
 You should continue following up with your primary care provider for all age- and gender-appropriate preventive health measures like Pap smears and colonoscopies.

 LIKE THIS ARTICLE?
-CHECK OUT: What’s New in Cancer Research?
+CHECK OUT: I’m Not Dead Yet

 Cancer survivors are also encouraged to receive all vaccinations as soon as it is safe to do so.
 This includes inactivated and recombinant vaccines, which contain viral or bacterial protein.
 Most vaccines should be given at least two weeks prior to chemotherapy or three months after.
 Some vaccines (like the flu vaccine) can be given safely during treatment.
 Live vaccines (MMR, varicella, etc.) are not recommended for those whose immune systems are suppressed.
 Always consult with your oncologist before receiving any vaccine.
 You should also talk to your doctor about receiving the COVID-19 vaccine once it becomes available to you.